MatthewAnstey/amd-es6/README.md

 Webpack exports this as an AMD modue.

-This is referenced in dist/index.html where another file vendor/magento.js that uses this umd module to alert 500.
+This is referenced in dist/index.html where another file vendor/magento.js that uses this AMD module to alert 500.

 #How do I run it?